 - chemical and toxic fumes, including household gas (such as the gas from your cooker), aerosols or glues

 Button batteries are small disc-shaped batteries that are commonly used in toys and small electrical products.
 Australian doctors have reported a spike in the number of severe and fatal button battery injuries to children over recent years.
 Button batteries can cause life-threatening injuries and even death, especially if they become stuck in the oesophagus (food pipe).
 Keep them out of reach of children.

 When to call the ambulance

 It can be hard to work out if a small object or fluid has been swallowed or inhaled.
 If in doubt, call healthdirect on 1800 022 222.

-If you or your child has inhaled an object, call an ambulance on triple zero (000).
+If you or your child has inhaled an object, such as a button battery, call an ambulance on triple zero (000).

 You should go to the nearest emergency department if you have been advised to do so, or if you, or your child, have:

 Chemical and toxic fumes